Lithgow - Steeped in History, Surrounded by Nature

 Glen Davis

 From Boulder Road, turn left onto Mudgee Road continue along the road until Capertee, turn right to proceed on into the Capertee Valley.
-Glen Davis has a picnic/camping area with amenities block and a privately run Museum with artefacts and information on the Shale Oil Ruins.
+Glen Davis has a picnic/camping area with amenities block and a privately run Museum with artifacts and information on the Shale Oil Ruins.

 For more Information: